minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 identical to match.

 == Contribution data <contrib-data>
-*Determine which financial data to use for analysis - time related or aggregate, the non-used analyses can be found in the Appendix*

-//   not https://sunlightlabs.github.io/datacommons/bulk_data.html because only goes
-//   till 2014..
-// - why not DIME...
-// - why not Sunlightlabs
-// - Stratmann works with campaign contributions from the electoral campaigns of
-//   house members, i analyse these too, and additionally include votes of only 6 mo.
-//   prior to vote, to accomplish 2 things: acct for 2 votes on methane pollution
-//   safeguards in 115th congress and bec. more accurate, acc to @stratmann-1995 not
-//   only election period before, but current one, next one (all overlap in time of
-//   contribution.)
-//   - *plot* contributions from before (e.g. relevant contributions over time, with
-//     cutoff date, 2012 (misses vote 6mo. prior completely, 2014 right in the middle,
-//     2016 in between))
-//   - *plot* stats of the composition of the 6 mo. prior to vote contributions i.e.
+// decision 6mo vs. aggregate.
+// CHANGE ANALYSIS - IN AGGREGATE, TO MATCH THIS.
+FIRST VOTE = POST VOTE ELECTION As discussed in @intro, Stratmann uses two different approaches to measuring the effect of campaign contributions on voting behaviour.
+In his @stratmann-1995 paper, Stratmann explores whether contributions closer to the vote are more important in determining voting behaviour than contributions of previous congressional elections.
+He concludes that current election contributions in his case of dairy legislation, are more determining for voting behaviour than that of the previous election.
+In the @stratmann-2002 paper, Stratmann uses the aggregate campaign contributions allocated to representatives in the election post and prior to the congressional session, i.e. contributions from the 1989-1990 and 1995-96 vote to explain the 1991 and 1998 vote and the contributions from the election happening paralell to the vote i.e. Stratmann uses the 1991-92 and 1997-98 contributions to guage whether there are punishments or rewards for the representative's voting behaviors.
+In both cases, he finds positive correlation between contributions of current and prior elections from special interest groups and a vote in their favor, of which one can conclude, that multiple congressional election contributions should be taken into account for each vote.

+To account for these differences in campaign contribution selection, I explored both options: On the one hand, I calculated the contribution variables based on the previous election cycle, based on several academic papers who take the same approach @stratmann-2002 @Selling2023 @KauKeenanRubin @chappell @stratmann-1991 to guage whether aggregate contributions from election cylces may influence the voting behaviour of representatives in the environmental context.
+On the other hand, I included only the campaign contributions from individuals and interest groups which supported a pro or anti environmental vote, which were given to representatives 6 months prior to the relevant vote.
+This means that I include not specific election periods, i.e. current or previous, but relevant contributions that roll in shortly before the vote.
+This is based on the hypothesis 4 stipulated in @hypothesis, that contributions are time related.

+When looking closely at what kinds of contributions are included in the six months prior, the following pattern emerges:

+// table for contributions (2013 vote = 2012, 2010, 2014...)
+// plot for cutoff date and contributions.

 //     2012 0 contribs, 2014 3000, 2016 2000...
-- sources: opensecrets bulkdata campaign contributions (election data 2012-2022)
+// - sources: opensecrets bulkdata campaign contributions (election data 2012-2022)
-- data were PAC contributions to candidates and individual contributions (to PACs, candidates, etc.) -> source: opensecrets bulk data documentation
+// - data were PAC contributions to candidates and individual contributions (to PACs,
-- stratmann prerequisites: votes in 1991 and 1998, contributions in 1991-1992 and
-  1995-1996. use contributions from 1991-92 as a base year, since no prior legislation done.1991-1992 contributions taken either as reward of vote in 1991 or as punishment,but… maybe timing or “rewarding” or “punishing” contributions are not momentary,so also take 1989-1990 and 1995-1996 and 1991-1992 to 1997-1998 into account.
+//   candidates, etc.) -> source: opensecrets bulk data documentation

 Validate Decision on which types of contributions to use based on:
 #quote(
-  attribution: [Skocpol @skocpol2016koch p.8],
+  attribution: [@Selling2023],
 )[
   Finally, there is the question of time lag.
 What is the temporal relation between contributions (cause) and roll call votes (effect)?
 Some recommend using